borismassesa/double_pendulum-simulation/README.md

 - Updating Positions
 - Applies rotations to the pendulum arms based on calculated angles.
 - User Input Handling
-- Pauses, resumes, or resets the simulation based on user input.
+- Pauses, resumes or resets the simulation based on user input.

-Key Functions
+**Key Functions:**
  • _physics_process(delta): Updates the physics simulation at each physics frame.
  • calculate_physics(delta): Performs the physics calculations.
  • update_positions(): Updates the visual positions of the pendulum arms.